 September is the transition period from monsoon to autumn.
 The weather is much more stable in September compared to July and August.
 The climate is comfortable, with warm daylight and a clear sky.
 Rainfall decreases drastically, especially in the mountains, drying the trails.

-Less crowd
+Less crowd EBC trek in September

 Because September is just the start of peak trekking season, the number of trekkers is very low.
-The starting and ending peak trekking seasons are known as golden times to avoid crowds and enjoy peaceful trails with the best weather and climate conditions.
+The starting and ending peak trekking seasons are golden times to avoid crowds and enjoy peaceful trails with the best weather and climate conditions.

 Fantastic scenery and mountain vistas